Text boxes are interaction objects into which learners can enter text. They are a good way to test learner knowledge and collect information.

 - If the entered text exceeds the area, the text is shifted so that the insertion point is always visible.
 You should resize the target area to appropriate size so that all the text can be visible.

-- For submission, see below in the Setting Score & Reporting section.
+- For submission, see below in the Setting Score and Reporting section.

 - When you record software simulations, text boxes are inserted automatically whenever you enter a text string.